hugo-toha/guides/content/posts/configuration/home-section/home-section.md

 At first, you have to create a folder named `data` in the root of your site if it was not created already.
 This folder will contain the site's data in YAML format.
 Here, we are going to create a `site.yaml` file that will contain the necessary information to build the `Home` section.

-Now, create `site.yaml` file in `data` directory of your site.
+Now, create `site.yaml` file in the `data` directory of your site.
 Then, follow the following steps to configure your site.

 ### Set Background Image

 At first, let's set a background for your website.
-Put your desired background image in `static/images` directory.
+Put your desired background image in the `static/images` directory.
 Then add the following in your `site.yaml` file,

 ```yaml
 # background image of the landing page